 TreeAge Pro supports four types of Monte Carlo simulation.

-- Expected Value of Partial Perfect Information (EVPPI)
+- Expected Value of Partial Perfect Information (EVPPI, PSA with distributions isolated)

-- Individual patient characteristics - allows for a heterogeneous cohort.
+- Individual patient characteristics - for heterogeneity.
+Consider different ages, severity of illness etc.

-The resulting data set includes a large number of model recalculations, each based on a different set of parameter samples.
+The resulting model analysis includes a large number of model recalculations, each based on a different set of parameter samples.
 It is common to look for the percentage of the iterations that confirm the base case results.
 The higher the percentage, the more confident we can be in our conclusions.

 This analysis technique combines the first two techniques described above.
-This is the analysis to run when you want Probabilistic Sensitivity Analysis (PSA) results, but the model also requires Microsimulation.
+This generates Probabilistic Sensitivity Analysis (PSA) results for a model that depends on patient simulation.

 Expected Value of Partial Perfect Information (EVPPI)

-It is possible to run Microsimulation with EVPPI resulting in three loops (outer PSA, inner PSA and trials).
+It is possible to run Patient Simulation with EVPPI resulting in three loops (outer PSA, inner PSA and patients).